Spring 2025 - Opens July 1, 2024

 The letters should be from faculty and/or recent employers who know you well and can speak to your technical abilities and quality of work.
 Letters may be submitted by your recommender(s) following the submission of your online application.

-4. Official Graduate Record Examination (GRE) General Test Scores
+4. Official Graduate Record Examination (GRE) General Test Scores -Not Accepting for Fall 2024

 The INI is not accepting GRE General Test scores for the Fall 2024 application cycle.